 Sumida Park

-Every spring, many people come to admire the beautiful light-pink cherry blossoms along both sides of the Sumida River.
-The strikingly vivid trees were planted by the eighth Tokugawa Shogun Yoshimune.
-The scenic spot attracts both tourist and local picnickers who sit and enjoy their meal under the falling leaves of the cherry blossom trees.
+Every spring, many people come to admire the beautiful light-pink cherry blossoms along both sides of the Sumida River at Sumida Park.
+The scenic spot attracts both tourists and local picnickers who sit and enjoy their meal under the falling leaves of the cherry blossom trees.

 After the sun goes down, the park’s avenues are lit with beautiful lanterns which makes the night out even more enjoyable.
 Some people prefer to take a boat tour down the river, all the better to view the blossoms.
-The weather can be a little cool at night time, so it's a good idea to bring a blanket if you plan to stay for a while.
+The weather can be a little cool at nighttime, so it's a good idea to bring a blanket.
 To reach Sumida Park, take the subway to Asakusa station.

 • 19